RECOVER-2-0/RECOVER-data-package-tools/RepairLayerFileSources/README.md

 ## Instructions

+You can download the toolbox containing this script tool by clicking [here](https://github.com/crosner13/RECOVER-data-package-tools/raw/main/RECOVERDataPackageTools.atbx).

-This script can be found in the RECOVERDataPackageTools.atbx, which should come with every data package downloaded from the NASA RECOVER post-wildfire decision support system dashboard.
+This script can be found in the RECOVERDataPackageTools.atbx, which should soon come with every data package downloaded from the NASA RECOVER post-wildfire decision support system dashboard.
 Instructions for use are as follows:

 1. Connect the extracted data package folder to a project in ArcGIS Pro.
 2. Locate and expand the RECOVERDataPackageTools.atbx.